-Figure eA.10 shows a variety of integrated circuit packages.
+Figure eA.13 shows a variety of integrated circuit packages.
 Packages can be generally categorized as through-hole or surface mount (SMT).
-Through-hole packages, as their name implies, have pins that can be inserted through holes in a printed circuit board or into a socket.
+Through-hole packages, as their name implies, have pins that can be inserted through holes in a PCB or into a socket.
 Dual inline packages (DIPs) have two rows of pins with 0.1-inch spacing between pins.
 Pin grid arrays (PGAs) support more pins in a smaller package by placing the pins under the package.
-SMT packages are soldered directly to the surface of a printed circuit board without using holes.
+SMT packages are soldered directly to the surface of a PCB without using holes.
 Pins on SMT parts are called leads.
-The thin small outline package (TSOP) has two rows of closely spaced leads (typically 0.02-inch spacing).
-Plastic leaded chip carriers (PLCCs) have J-shaped leads on all four
+The thin small outline package (TSOP) has two rows of closely spaced leads (typically, 0.02-inch spacing).
+Plastic leaded chip carriers (PLCCs) have J-shaped leads on all four sides, with 0.05-inch spacing.
+They can be soldered directly to a board or placed in special sockets.
+Quad flat packs (QFPs) accommodate a large number of pins, using closely spaced legs on all four sides.
+Ball grid arrays (BGAs) eliminate the legs altogether.
+Instead, they have hundreds of tiny solder balls on the underside of the package.
+They are carefully placed over matching pads on a PCB, then heated so that the solder melts and joins the package to the underlying board.
+Dual and quad flat packs with no leads (DFNs and QFNs) have pins on two or four sides of the chip, respectively, but the leads are under the package instead of on the outside of the package, which can conserve space on a PCB but also requires more tricky soldering.